 Investment Commentary-Q4 2020

-Investment commentary
+Investment commentary Archives

 Q4 2020 Quarter End Review

-• Q4 2020 saw extremely sharp gains across risk assets, particularly those hardest hit earlier in the year
+• Q4 2020 saw extremely sharp gains across risk assets, particularly those hardest hit earlier in the year.

-• Proof that a number of vaccines worked fuelled the rallies, but Joe Biden’s US presidential win and the avoidance of a no-deal Brexit also drove gains
+• Proof that a number of vaccines worked fuelled the rallies, but Joe Biden’s US presidential win and the avoidance of a no-deal Brexit also drove gains.

-• The second wave of COVID-19 resulted in further lockdowns as immense vaccination programmes got underway
+• The second wave of COVID-19 resulted in further lockdowns as immense vaccination programmes got underway.

-• The key risks for 2021 are any complications around the vaccine roll-out, or the collapse of what appears to be speculative excess in parts of the market
+• The key risks for 2021 are any complications around the vaccine roll-out or the collapse of what appears to be speculative excess in parts of the market.

 Quarter Overview

 October was a challenging month for markets.
 The increases in COVID-19 cases in Europe and the US weighed heavily on their equity markets towards the end of the month, with falls accelerated by announcements of new lockdown restrictions in countries across Europe.
-Political uncertainty was also at the forefront of investors’ minds, with October being the last month of political lobbying ahead of the US election on 3 November and further Brexit negotiation posturing by both UK and EU.
+Political uncertainty was also at the forefront of investors’ minds, with October being the last month of political lobbying ahead of the US election on 3 November and further Brexit negotiation posturing by both the UK and EU.

 November was a stellar month for markets as three different vaccine trials reported successful phase III COVID-19 results on three consecutive Mondays.
 This provided a much-needed boost to equities, particularly more cyclical companies and those hardest hit by the impact of Coronavirus.
 The result of this was a significant rotation towards cheaper ‘value’ stocks and away from more expensive ‘growth’ stocks.
 Markets had already been edging up after it became clear Joe Biden had won the US presidential election, although President Trump disputed the outcome and unsuccessfully tried to overturn the results in the courts claiming voter fraud.
-Brexit remained a risk for UK investors with no tangible progress during the month on a deal.
+Brexit remained a risk for UK investors, with no tangible progress made during the month on a deal.

 December was another strong month for markets with the first western vaccine approval and vaccination taking place in the UK, with other countries following during the rest of the month.
 Market optimism sat at odds with further increases in both Coronavirus cases and deaths across the globe as well as the reintroduction of further restrictions on social mixing throughout Europe.
-The US finally approved another pandemic relief plan, and a Brexit deal was finally passed on Christmas eve (the 1,250 page agreement document providing some light festive reading!).
+The US finally approved another pandemic relief plan, and a Brexit deal was finally passed on Christmas Eve (the 1,250-page agreement document providing some light festive reading!).

 .